FrederikSchaff/DOEsimple/readme.md

 For the latin hyper cube, the optimisation approach can be specified (deault: correlation), alongside with the number of iterations.
 See [PyDOE](https://github.com/tisimst/pyDOE) for more information.

+(to install pydoe with conda: `conda install -c conda-forge pydoe ` )

 ##Usage
 You can call the program via command line, using the following arguments, the defaults are specified in [].